 Architerior got a chance to talk to Mads Maj-Sälzer, a Cologne based photographer who despite his young age of 16 is impressing with fenomenal architecture photographs.
 This is a guy who is passionate, inspiring and really represents the next generation of photographers in his way of looking at the urban environment and the buildings that surround us.

 Mads’ photographs are represented in Architerior Galleryshop where you can purchase stylish photography prints from several photographers.
-Until last February you get 25 % discount on all prints with the code FORMEX.
+Last chance TODAY to use the code “2FOR1” when you order.
+Just enter it at checkout and it will be changed in your invoice.

 Mads, tell us a bit about where you are from and where you live.